SpikeInterface/spikeinterface/doc/References.rst

 How to Cite
 ==========

-If you like Spikeinterface, please star us on Github!
+If you like Spikeinterface, please star us on `Github <https://github.com/SpikeInterface/spikeinterface>`_!
+*giving us a star gives a measure of the level of use and interest, which goes a long way to getting funding*

 Please cite Spikeinterface in your papers with our eLife paper: [Buccino]_